martinalbert/endpoints-monitoring-service/README.md

 ### How to use monitoring service `./service`

-In this case, we require all three services to be running in docker.
+In this case, monitoring service require all three services to be running in docker.

 Service is running in background and checking every minute for new or updated endpoints.
 You can change the time of checking for new enpoints in `./service/index.ts` and change `@constant MINUTE` to specific value or to `@constant MINUTES_15` which represent 15 minutes.